PolyMath-Coder/nodejs_docker/README.md

   `docker build -t [choicedockerimagename]`

-* Show all available docker images
+* `docker images` shows all available docker images
-  `docker images`

-* Give a Container a name and build it.
-  ``
-* Shows the list of running containers.
+- Shows the list of running containers.
   `docker ps`

-* Stops a container.
+- Stops a container.
-  `docker stop [nameofcontainer] or its id`
+  `docker stop [nameofcontainer]` or `docker stop [id]`

-* Shows the list of running docker processes on the machine.
+- `docker ps` shows the list of presently running docker processes on the machine.
-  `docker ps`

-* Shows the list of entire containers.
+* `docker ps -a` shows the list of entire containers.

-  `docker ps -a`
-* Starts a container.
-  `docker start [nameofcontainer]`
+* `docker start [nameofcontainer]` starts an existing container.

 - Runs a container with the involved port parameters.
   `docker run --name [choicenameofcontainer] -p 4000:4000 -d [imagename]`

-  For more info, feel free to look up the [Docker Documentation](https://docs.docker.com/language/nodejs/run-containers/) and feel free to reach out for clarification.
+  For more info, be sure to look up the [Docker Documentation](https://docs.docker.com/language/nodejs/run-containers/) and feel free to reach out for clarification if in doubt.